Pratt's Stats Frequently Asked Questions (FAQs)

 - Must be 100% acquisition (no partial transactions)

-- Avoid transactions where the consideration is mostly real estate (i.e. hotels, mining property).
-If any transaction includes the value of real estate and buildings as part of the selling price, we deduct their value from the selling price
+- Avoid transactions where the consideration is mostly for real estate.
+If any transaction includes the value of real estate and buildings as part of the selling price and BVR can determine their value, BVR will deduct the real estate value from the selling price

-Q: Where does Pratt's Stats get its data and how is the data verified?
+Q: Where does Pratt's Stats get its data and how are the data verified?

 A: Pratt's Stats obtains transactions for the database via three tracks.
-(1) Business brokers who have been involved in business transfers contribute details on their closed deals to Pratt's Stats.
-(2) Business Valuation Resources' personnel travel to offices of business brokers to collect details from the intermediaries' files.
-(3) Business Valuation Resources' personnel perform research at the Security and Exchange Commission's (SEC) Web site and collect details on private company acquisitions by public companies.
-The transactions Pratt's Stats® receives from business brokers are typically private-company "main street" business transactions and the private company acquisitions collected from the SEC website are typically private company merger and acquisitions (M&A) transactions.
+(1) Business brokers and M&A advisors who have been involved in business transfers contribute details on their closed deals to Pratt's Stats.
+(2) BVR personnel travels to offices of business brokers to collect details from the intermediaries' files.
+(3) BVR personnel performs research at the Security and Exchange Commission's (SEC) website and collects details on private-company acquisitions by public companies.
+The transactions Pratt's Stats receives from business brokers are typically private-company "main street" business transactions and the private company acquisitions collected from the SEC website or from M&A advsisors are typically private company merger and acquisitions (M&A) transactions.

-When a transaction is included in Pratt's Stats information on the source is disclosed.
-If the deal was sourced from SEC filings, there will be information documenting which files were used as well as a link to view the files.
-If the deal was contributed by a business broker, the transaction will list the business broker's name and firm and will provide a link to contact the business broker (unless they asked for their information to remain confidential).
+When a transaction is included in Pratt's Stats, information on the source is disclosed.
+If the deal was sourced from SEC filings, there will be information documenting which filings were used as well as a link to view the filings.
+If the deal was contributed by a business broker or M&A advsior, the transaction will list the contributor's name and firm and will provide a link to contact the contributor (unless they asked for their information to remain confidential).

 Q: If I am a business intermediary who would like to contribute to Pratt's Stats, how do I do so?